 You can view your support requests from within the Azure portal.
 However, limited information is available.
 To view your incidents:

-On the Help + support page you can view the list of Recent support requests.
+On the Help + support page, you can view the list of Recent support requests.

-Government Compute Cloud customers can only view the 15-digit support case number, and the incident status.
+Private cloud for government customers can only view the 15-digit support case number, and the incident status.
 All case communications and tracking of work or alerts are sent by email and reference the 8-digit support case number that is created as a mirror of the support case opened from within the Intune console.